-Such an attack would take on corporate America and the media, and would have,
+Such an attack would take on corporate America and the media,

-right then and there, doomed Gore’s political career.
+and would have, right then and there, doomed Gore’s political career.
 Truth, Gore knew, was not the best policy.

 Now, in the early 21st

-century, unlike the 1970s when Ravelle and others were speculating in the face
+century, unlike the 1970s when Ravelle and others were speculating in

 For instance, glaciers are